 Ronaldinho Family Life:

 Sadly, Ronaldinho’s dad is late.
-He used to worked for Gremio, one of Porto Alegre’s two big clubs as a matchday doorman until he left the job to settle for as a welder in a shipyard.
+He used to work for Gremio, one of Porto Alegre’s two big clubs as a match-day doorman until he left the job to settle for as a welder in a shipyard.

-Ronaldinho is never shy from accepting he is a mummy’s boy.
-His mum is known by the names Dona Miguelina Elói Assis dos Santos, but prefers to be called Miguelina.
+Ronaldinho is never shy of accepting he is a mummy’s boy.
+His mum is known by the name Dona Miguelina Elói Assis dos Santos, but prefers to be called Miguelina.